jtblin/kube2iam/README.md

 ### kubernetes annotation

 Add an `iam.amazonaws.com/role` annotation to your pods with the role that you want to assume for this pod.
+The optional `iam.amazonaws.com/external-id` will allow the use of an ExternalId as part of the assume role

 ```yaml
 apiVersion: v1